Beefy meaty peptide: Umami taste

-Viability for real-world application
+Applications

 BMP has been shown to remain stable, without breaking down, in high-heat pasteurization and sterilization conditions, making it possible for potential use for culinary purposes.
 Those advocating for the presence of BMP's flavor-enhancing umami taste report that its taste is similar to that of monosodium glutamate.
 Consequently, BMP possesses potential for large-scale commercialization in the food industry.
 However, the primary obstacle is the cost of mass production associated with the peptide.
 Currently, the main modes of production for specific flavor peptides such as BMP are chemical and enzymatic synthesis, both of which involve high production costs.